j2objcgradle/j2objcgradle.github.io/basicsamples/testing.md

 > See other tutorials: [Basic Quick Start](/basicquickstart.html), [Dependencies](/basicsamples/dependencies.html)

+The code here can be found in the '[testing](https://github.com/j2objcgradle/BasicAndroidSample/tree/testing)' branch of the sample app repo.

 Along with translating your shared code, you can translate tests to Objective-C and run them in Xcode.
 The test translation works in a very similar way to the main shared code translation.
 The files matched with j2objcConfig's translatePattern are put through j2objc.